falcosecurity/falco-website/content/en/docs/setup/packages.md

 ### Custom service {#systemd-custom-service}

 You may have noticed a Falco unit called `falco-custom.service`.
-You should use it when you want to run Falco with a custom configuration like a plugin or Gvisor.
+You should use it when you want to run Falco with a custom configuration like a plugin.
 Please note that in this case you have to modify this template according to how you want to run Falco, the unit should not be used as is!

 ## Configuration {#configuration}